-Every man is a divinity in disguise, a god playing the fool.
+Every man is a divinity in disguise, a god playing the fool.― Ralph Waldo Emerson

 What is the Higher Self?

 I want to share with you a story that will help illustrate what the Higher Self is:

 This story is the best way I can think to describe the Higher Self.

 We are all like the lakes in this story.
-We believe that we are separate, isolated and cut off because of the ego.
-But something within us (the Shaman) continuously drives us closer to the truth through the voice of intuition, instinct and deep knowing.
-Eventually in life we have an illuminating moment of self-realization or remembrance: that we are rivers which are connected to the Great Ocean.
-The river represents the Higher Self.
-The Great Ocean represents Spirit, Source or Oneness.
+We believe that we are separate, isolated, and cut off because of our egos.
+But something within us (the Shaman) continuously drives us closer to the truth through the voice of intuition, instinct, and deep knowing.

 - Lowered or completely diminished anxiety